Best Firm Mattress

 Get the full Helix Sleep mattress review

 The Novosbed is a great all memory foam mattress that provides excellent support and comfort and is a great choice in firm mattresses.
-You can easily adjust the firmness level with the Comfort plus kit that comes free when you order the mattress.
+You can easily adjust the firmness level with the Comfort plus kit that comes free when you order it.
 The Novosbed gains approximately 2 inches in height when this is added.

 This 11-inch mattress is composed of three layers of foam with different firmness options.
 Many customers would attest that its Medium firm model is perfect in firmness, comfort, and support.